 - Destination: Slot 1

 - Video file type: Strongly depends on the resolution and compression levels you want.
-See our comprehensive chart on this page of our Z9 review.
+See the comprehensive chart in our Nikon Z9 Video Explained article

 - Frame size/frame rate: 4K 30p is a good baseline (available uncropped in H.265 8-bit, H.265 10-bit, and ProRes 4:2:2 HQ)